daytonaio/daytona/README.md

 <h1 align="center">The Open Source Development Environment Manager</h1>
 <div align="center">
-Empowering you to effortlessly create a functional development environment on any infrastructure with a single command.
+Set up a development environment on any infrastructure, with a single command.
 </div>
 </br>